 *Note: For a Pardoned Record Search via the Ottawa RCMP you need to get your fingerprints taken at the time by Alberta Fingerprinting Services.

 Privacy Act Information Requests are needed in order to obtain copies of all the information the arresting police detachment(s) has retained in their files.
 If you do not have detailed information regarding the offense(s) we may need to make a Privacy Act Information Request in order to get the information.
 Common reasons to obtain this service are to try and obtain the proof of age of a victim of Sexual Assault.
 Another reason is to gather police information and then make a formal request to have the information destroyed if you were never convicted of any crimes.
 It can also help when convictions are not put on CPIC and the information is needed in order to obtain a Canada Pardon or a US Waiver.
-Privacy Act Information Requests are $252.00 per police file.
-This means if you were arrested and charged by 2 different police agencies the fee will be $504.00.
+Privacy Act Information Requests are $367.50 per police file, including GST.

 For more information Contact Us.